-We have seen “Mamma Mia” before, and, frankly, it is not a huge favorite.
+We have seen “Mamma Mia” before, and, frankly, it is not a huge favorite of mine.
 However, it was quite enjoyable and the cast was excellent.
 And the Saenger is always a treat.
 We managed to sneak into town early enough to enjoy lunch at one of our favorite restaurants, too.
 So, all in all, a successful artistic foray into the city.

-Then we hot-footed it back home to change clothes and make the important engagement of the day — LSU hosting Mississippi State in the NCAA Super Regional to determine who will play in the College World Series, and Peggy and I hosting clients at the game.
+Then we hot-footed it back home to change clothes and make the most important engagement of the day — LSU hosting Mississippi State in the NCAA Super Regional to determine who will play in the College World Series, with Peggy and I hosting clients at the game.